lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 If the nonce request and nonce response message content is transferred via secure CoAP, the specification in {{RFC9148}} applies.
 The message content is encoded in CBOR as described in {{CBOR}}.

+The CBOR nonce request object is formally described by the nonce-request CDDL rule in {{CDDL}}.
+The CBOR nonce response object is formally described by the nonce-response-cbor CDDL rule in {{CDDL}}.

+The CBOR structure has the following members:

+- All map keys are text strings.
+- The "nonce" member MUST either contain a zero-length octet string or the nonce value between 8 and 64 bytes in length conveyed as a CBOR byte string.
+- The OPTIONAL dotted-decimal-oid "type" member denotes a text string containing an object identifier in dotted-decimal notation.
+- The OPTIONAL "reqInfo" and "respInfo" members contain type-specific CBOR values.
+They MUST only be included if the corresponding "type" member contains an OID.
+Their CBOR encoding is defined by that OID.

 If the nonce request was successful, the EST server MUST respond to a GET request with a code 2.05 and to a POST request with code 2.04 and the